Szigetvár: Age of Castle Wars

 During Sultan Suleiman's campaign to Hungary, in 1541, in addition to taking Buda, he also took Pécs and Siklós, which are east of Szigetvár.
 Also during that campaign, Suleiman, fearing that Bálint Török could be a powerful opponent, captured him and kept him prisoner.
 In 1543, after failing to ransom Bálint, his wife, Katalin Pemflinger, gives the strategically important fortress to Habsburg Archduke Ferdinand, and King of Royal Hungary.
-While in captivity, Bálint Török agrees to surrender all his forts to Süleymân in exchange for his freedom, but Sziget is no longer his to give.
+While in captivity, Bálint Török agrees to surrender all his forts to Suleiman in exchange for his freedom, but Sziget is no longer his to give.
 Bálint dies in Istanbul in 1550.

 By the 1550s, the Ottoman advance had captured all the small castles (forts) in the region, leaving mighty Szigetvár surrounded and alone in Ottoman occupied territory.
 Toygun Pasha, the governor of the Budin Eyalet, attacked in 1555, but László Kerecsényi kept the fortress safe.
 Disillusioned with Habsburg support, Kerecsényi resigns.
 Toygun Pasha was replaced by Hadım Ali Paşa, who besieged Szigetvár in 1556, but could not take it from Croatian castellan Marko Horvat Stančić.
-Stančić, disillusioned with Vienna’s support, resigns from the duties of castellan.
+Stančić, disillusioned with Vienna's support, resigns from the duties of castellan.
 During the siege, the fortress suffered heavy damage and was later repaired and strengthened by Italian military engineer Pietro Ferrabosco, who used the most modern military techniques to make Szigetvár the most modern and strongest fortress in Hungary at that time.
 The construction of the new town began after 1556 to the south of the original town, which comes to be known as Old Town.